spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 4. Build the JavaScript assets for Yves `npm ci && npm run yves` or `console frontend:project:install-dependencies && console frontend:yves:build`.
    Usually, it's executed automatically during the Spryker Cloud deployment pipeline.
 But it's better to check this command on the local development environment first.

-  Check that required modulule`npm list search-insights` if you have `└── (empty)` result it means that you have to install `search-insights` manually `npm i search-insights`.
+  Check that required dependency is installed `npm list search-insights` if you have `└── (empty)` result it means that you have to install `search-insights` manually `npm i search-insights`.

 ### Check your Yves's compatibility with new functionality